 The classification promotes treatment of the patients and compilation of statistics for environmental intolerances.
 The classification does not give an entitlement to social security benefits.

-STUK have a page about this in Finnish
+STUK have a page about hypersensitivity

 In France, a legal case was reported in August 2015.
 A decision had been made not to pay social welfare family allowance to a lady with hypersensivity symptoms.
 She appealed against the decision to a court.
 The court decision recognized that the lady had a sufficient handicap to receive financial help from the social welfare family allowance.
 As far as we understand, the court decision does not comment on whether the handicap is linked to EHS or not.